cloudfoundry-attic/cf-abacus/tools/publish/README.md

 abacus-publish
 ===

-Publish a module to the npm registry.

-Usage
----

-TODO document usage
+Npm publish build script that converts local dependencies to the corresponding public npm dependencies.